 - 100% whole grain: Whole wheat or spelt flour adds fiber that keeps you full longer.

-- Low sugar: Naturally sweetened with bananas, plus honey or maple syrup only!
+- Low sugar: Naturally sweetened with bananas, plus only honey or maple syrup!
 Even better it uses only 1/3 cup of natural sweetener compared to a cup or more in other recipes.

-- Minimal oil: It’s a tried and true low fat banana bread containing only 2 tbsp of oil and no butter in sight!
+- Minimal oil: It’s a tried and true low fat banana bread containing only 2 tablespoons of oil and no butter in sight!

 - Applesauce or yogurt: Unsweetened applesauce or yogurt helps keep your bread moist, plus adds nutrients and helps reduce calories, too!

-- Bananas: Ripe bananas add sweetness plus potassium.
+- Bananas: Extra ripe bananas add sweetness plus potassium.

-Just check out the 98+ five star reviews from readers or test for yourself!
+Just check out the 140+ five star reviews from readers or test for yourself this delicious bread recipe!

 - Ripe bananas: Ripe is a must!
 They make bread sweet and moist.
 Ripe bananas are very yellow with brown spots.
 The uglier the bananas, the better.
 Even uglier than in my photo and video are perfect.